brettz9/webappfind/README.md

 WebAppFind allow you to make your data files accessible to other programs and to give your users peace of mind to not be locked into your application alone.
-It also allows your users to open your custom data files in your program immediately and intelligently, using whatever file extension you prefer, even if the file extension is a generic one such as "json" or "js" while your own data file follows a particular format or schema.
+It also allows your users to open your custom data files in your program immediately<!-- and intelligently, using whatever file extension you prefer, even if the file extension is a generic one such as "json" or "js" while your own data file follows a particular format or schema-->.

 Unlike an approach that would allow websites the ability to request local file access, *webappfind* minimizes security and privacy risks